Super Lawyers

-Cerebral palsy is a disorder in which the brain cannot properly control and coordinate the body’s movement.
+Cerebral palsy is a disorder in which the brain cannot properly control and coordinate the body’s movements.
 CP is usually caused by damage to the brain during childbirth.
 Cerebral palsy is the most common childhood motor disability in the U.S.

 Not every child with CP needs a wheelchair.
 In fact, almost 60% of all children with cerebral palsy can walk independently without any equipment.
 Many of these children were once in a wheelchair but could later ambulate with the chair.
 Some children with cerebral palsy who cannot walk independently use handheld mobility equipment, and others require wheelchairs.